 Jack is an up and coming junior in Chambers UK 2018 as a specialist family practitioner.
-He has developed a busy court-based practice and appears in courts across the Western Circuit most days of the week.
+He has developed a busy court-based practice and appears in courts across the Western Circuit and further afield most days of the week.
 Jack accepts instructions in all aspects of family law including:

 - Financial Remedy (formerly ‘Ancillary Relief’) proceedings